Bostrolicious/gloomhaven-shop/index.md

 ### Adding items

-You can set the prosperity from the drawer menu, which will add the appropriate items.
-You can also add or remove individual items.
-When adding or removing individual items, either tap the numbers in the list, or enter them and press the "Select" button (or enter on your keyboard).
+Gloomhaven's prosperity can be set from the drawer menu, which will add the appropriate items.
+Items not already unlocked through prosperity can also be added or removed individually.
+This is done by opening the appropriate dialog from the drawer menu, and either tapping the numbers in the list, or entering them and pressing the "Select" button (or Enter on your keyboard).

 <!--
 <figure class="half">